 9- Stick with classic styles and colors, rather than styles that are "in" at the moment.
 Avoid fads.

 10- Consider renting something instead of buying it if you will only use it once or very occasionally.

-11- Cancel newspapers and magazines that you don't read thoroughly or need professionally.
+11- Cancel newspapers and magazines that you don't read thoroughly or truly need professionally.
 Most will even refund the unused portion of your subscription.

 12- Make use of your local library for newspapers, magazines, books, DVDs and CDs.
 Only buy those that you cannot get for free at the library or that you will use repeatedly.